How to braise pork chops and create tender meat smothered in a delicious gravy with onions.

 - Go straight to the Recipe Card or

-- Read on for relevant information & step by step pictures and video (about 2 mins)
+- Read on for relevant information & step by step pictures and video (+ version with apple cider, about 2 mins)

 We often add thinly sliced dried figs to the onions and ale to create a richer taste.
 They virtually melt into the braising liquid and contribute a rich, luxurious sweetness.